Back

 Read Less

-The Zambezi River has a positive impact on the economies of countries it flows through! ๐Ÿ’ฐ
+The Zambezi River is not only beautiful but also helps the economy of the countries it flows through! ๐Ÿ’ฐ

 Read Less